eunices/masters-thesis-code/2020-08-31-jsa-type-v2/readme.md

 - Use the pipeline `main.r` to call the entire pipeline to create cleaned data used in analyses later (called with functions in `subset.r`).

 TODO 24/12 1.
 Chapter 2: come up list of models to run
-TODO: right now cross validation are all not reliable. read paper and tutorial
+TODO: right now cross validation are all not reliable. read paper and tutorial & Edie et al.

 TODO JAN 2.
 Chapter 1: code for different biogeo regions / update thesis text TODO JAN 3.
 Chapter 3: update results